-Type 1 diabetes is much less common than type 2 diabetes, consisting of only 5 - 10% of all cases of diabetes.
+Type 1 diabetes is much less common than type 2 diabetes, consisting of only 5 to 10% of all cases of diabetes.
 Nevertheless, like type 2 diabetes, new cases of type 1 diabetes have been rising over the past few decades.
 While type 2 diabetes has been increasing among African-American and Hispanic adolescents, the highest rates of type 1 diabetes are found among Caucasian youth.

 Type 1 diabetes can occur at any age but usually appears between infancy and the late 30s, most typically in childhood or adolescence.
 Males and females are equally at risk.
 Studies report the following may be risk factors for developing type 1 diabetes:

 The process that destroys the insulin-producing beta cells can be long and invisible.
 However, at the point when insulin production bottoms out, type 1 diabetes usually appears suddenly and progresses quickly.
 Warning signs of type 1 diabetes include: